sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/json.rst

 Save JSON
 ----------------------------------------
+This node saves the incoming dataset as JSON File.

 Below is a sample workflow which contains the Save JSON processor in Fire Insights.
 It demonstrates the usage of Save JSON node to save the incoming dataset in JSON format.